YuxiangChai/AITK/docs/setup.md

 ### 2. Initialize the AVD

-Run `python scripts/init_avd.py` to initialize the AVD.
+Run `python scripts/init_avd.py` to initialize the AVD. (if the device pops up a window to let USB debugging, select "always xxxx" so that it won't pop up again)

 Once the AVD is initialized and running, do the following:

 1. use your Google account to log in the Play Store (so that every Google app can be logged in)
 2. Send an email to `stock_notify_01@163.com` to get an auto-reply email for the task execution. (your email can be anything, and it is only used for the auto-reply)
-3. shut down the AVD by directly closing the AVD window or `Ctrl+C` in terminal.
+3. shut down the AVD by directly closing the AVD window.

 **Note that the correctly-executed tasks will not change anything in your account except for sending an email.
 However, if your agent misbehaves, something might happen. (hopefully nothing severe, don't blame me)**